Bird symbolism in Chinese art 鸟 niǎo

 The oriole has a beautiful song and so is associated with joy.
 The bird symbolizes friendship when depicted in pictures.
-An association with young female beauty makes it crop up in descriptions of prostitutes and brothels.
+With peony and plum blossom it expresses a wish for joy to arrive with Spring.
+An association with young female beauty makes it also crop up in descriptions of prostitutes and brothels.

 For the Chinese owls are birds of ill omen.
 One legend is that young owls only left the nest after pecking out the eyes of their mothers.
-Its large staring eyes were considered demonic and its call is frightening.
-A picture of an owl was used as a talisman to keep away evil spirits.
+Its large staring eyes were considered demonic and its call is frightening and in some dialects it sounds like the word for ‘digging a grave’.
+Its call was taken as a sign that someone had died.
+A picture of an owl was used as a talisman, often on roofs, to keep away evil spirits.

 In China the parrot is only found in the wild in the southern provinces but has been kept elsewhere as a caged bird for thousands of years.
 For decoration it is mainly used as a colorful motif on porcelain.

-Its talkative nature is supposed to keep wives faithful in Guangxi as the parrots were liable to give the game away.
-It is often associated with the Buddhist deity Guanyin holding a pearl in its beak.
+Its talkative nature is presumed to keep wives faithful in Guangxi as the parrots were liable to give the game away.
+Perhaps from this it became to be a symbol for a loose woman.
+A parrot is often associated with the Buddhist deity Guanyin holding a pearl in its beak.
 The word for parrot can also mean a young girl.

-The Queen Mother of the West is sometimes depicted riding a peacock.
+The Queen Mother of the West is sometimes depicted riding a peacock or with peacock feathers in her hair.
 There is a legend of a beautiful daughter who set a challenge to select the man to marry her.
-She painted a peacock on a screen and the first Tang Emperor Gaozu won her hand by shooting an arrow through both eyes of the peacock in the painting this led to the phrase “choose by hitting the screen of birds” meaning to select a husband.
+She painted a peacock on a screen and the first Tang Emperor Gaozu won her hand by shooting an arrow through both eyes of the peacock in the painting this led to the phrase “choose by hitting the screen of birds” which gives the wish for the selection of an ideal husband.

-The Peng niao is a legendary bird of immense proportions.
+The Peng niao is a legendary bird of immense proportions rather like the Ao.
 Its huge wings allow it to swoop thousands of miles.
 In the “Divine Classic of Nanhua ➚” Zhuangzi describes the giant bird that dwarfs the mountains.
-The bird symbolizes rapid advancement due to its speed and size.
+It is said that a giant Kun fish turned into the Peng Niao.
+The bird symbolizes rapid advancement due to its immense speed and size.

 The phoenix is such an important bird in Chinese symbolism that we have a separate section dedicated to it; it is is put in the same section as dragons as the phoenix and dragon are paired, the dragon represents the Emperor and yang; the phoenix the Empress and yin.
 To use the name ‘phoenix’ is bit misleading as there is no legend in China about reincarnation from ashes as there is about the Egyptian mythical bird ➚.
 In China it was a god of the winds.
+The vermillion (red) phoenix represents the most important of directions - south.
 In symbolism the dragon and phoenix together represent a married couple.
 The phoenix alone is a symbol of joy and peace, it heralds the coming of auspicious days just like the qilin.

 The quail is a ground nesting bird like the partridge and the pheasant.
 The cock quail will fight like cockerels and quail fighting was common in China.
 The fighting quality makes them an appropriate symbol for courage and a fighting spirit.
 They are believed to mate for life and so signify marital loyalty.
+Another association is with the hard study of a scholar.
 In a picture a quail may symbolize peace as 安 ān sounds the same as ‘quail’.
 Nine quail with chrysanthemums symbolizes a wish for many generations to live long together in peace.

 The raven is a large, intelligent, black bird.
 For some reason it is also the bird in the center of the sun (see also crow and cockerel) and this raven has three legs.
 A creation legend has it that there were ten sun-ravens in the sky creating far too much heat, so the Divine archer Houyi shot down nine of them.
-The Zhou dynasty's emblem was the red raven.
+This celestial raven is a messenger of the Queen mother of the West Xi Wangmu.
+The ancient Zhou dynasty's emblem was a red raven.
 The Manchu people fed ravens in the belief that they were the spirits of their ancestors.

-Perhaps based on observations that corvids, including magpies, play tribute to their dead ➚, they are considered pious and by legend ravens built burial mounds for distinguished people.
+Perhaps based on observations that corvids, including magpies, play tribute to their dead ➚, they are considered pious and legend says that ravens build burial mounds for distinguished people.
 Like the crow, to hear the croak of a raven is generally unlucky but there are some times of day when it is auspicious.

 The swallow is depicted as a character complete with a wing; head; body and tail.
 They used to be very numerous in China as the traditional roofs offered ideal nesting places, Beijing was known as the ‘Capital city of Swallows’ 燕京 yàn jīng.

 The coming of swallows in Spring was welcomed and signified good luck for the household.
+This may be linked to their amazing nest building skills, they can quickly repair and build a structure just out of mud.
 To account for their disappearance in winter, there was a legend that swallows spent the time transformed into mussels by the sea.
 In Europe it was believed that they hibernated ➚ - some say under water.